is the academic discipline of Pauline Studies?

 important is to understand why he did what he did, Paulís intentions,

 the ďinsideĒ of his life.(1)

 But Paulís intentions are really a function of his theology.
 A person

-usually acts intentionally in accordance with what he believes to
+usually acts intentionally in accordance with what he or she believes

-understand Paulís theology is integral to truly understanding the
+to understand Paulís theology is integral to understanding truly the

 externals of Paulís life.